 - Dual Diagnosis Capability in Mental Health Treatment (DDCMHT)

-In his role with the Center, Mr. Kruszynski leads a team of consultants and trainers and provides technical assistance (program consultation, clinical consultation, and training) to the Ohio Department of Mental Health, Ohio Department of Alcohol and Drug Addiction Services, the state's county boards of mental-health and substance-abuse services, and numerous community-based service organizations.
-Mr. Kruszynski has also been the lead consultant and trainer in the State of Ohio's dissemination of IDDT as part of the National Implementing Evidence-Based Practices Project, sponsored by the U.S. Substance Abuse and Mental Health Services Administration (SAMHSA).
-In addition, he has been providing consultation and training nationally to SAMHSA and to policymakers and community programs in many other states and internationally as well, with programs in the Netherlands, England, Australia and Norway.
+In his role with the Center, Mr. Kruszynski leads a team of highly experienced consultants, trainers and program evaluators who provide technical assistance (program consultation, clinical consultation, training, and evaluation) for multiple evidence-based practice models on behalf of the State of Ohio, the State's county boards of mental-health and substance-abuse services, and numerous community-based service organizations.
+After nearly 20 years of community based direct practice and program administration, Mr. Kruszynski began with the Center in 2002 as the lead consultant and trainer in the State of Ohio's dissemination of IDDT as part of the National Implementing Evidence-Based Practices Project, sponsored by the U.S. Substance Abuse and Mental Health Services Administration (SAMHSA).
+Since then, he has been providing consultation and training nationally to federal, state, and local health authorities and to policymakers and community programs in many other states as well as internationally, with programs in the Netherlands, England, Australia, Canada and Norway.

 In 2004, Mr. Kruszynski contributed to "Building Bridges," a SAMHSA/CMHS publication on dual disorders, and in 2009, he contributed to another SAMHSA publication, titled "Integrated Treatment for Co-Occurring Disorders: The Evidence."
 In 2014, he began assisting SAMHSA with revisions to the Integrated Treatment for Co-Occurring Disorders Toolkit as a content expert.
-Mr. Kruszynski has co-authored journal articles and several book chapters, including one about Integrated Dual Disorder Treatment in Evidence-Based Mental Health Practice: A Textbook, a popular book that focuses on multiple evidence-based practices which was edited by Robert Drake, MD, and colleagues from the New Hampshire-Dartmouth Psychiatric Research Center.
-In addition, he has also authored and co-authored many training and technical-assistance modules and manuals, including "Implementing IDDT: A Step-By-Step Guide to Stages of Organizational Change," published by the Center for Evidence-Based Practices at Case Western Reserve (click here).
+Mr. Kruszynski has co-authored journal articles and several book chapters, including one about Integrated Dual Disorder Treatment in Evidence-Based Mental Health Practice: A Textbook, which focuses on multiple evidence-based practices, as edited by colleagues from the Dartmouth Psychiatric Research Center.
+In addition, he has also authored and co-authored many training and technical-assistance modules and manuals, including "Implementing IDDT: A Step-By-Step Guide to Stages of Organizational Change," published by the Center for Evidence-Based Practices at Case Western Reserve.